 You can start in small steps while improving your skills along the way to finally being able to make great clothes for yourself.
 Basic sewing skills would permit embellishing clothes with trimming, lace or satin bands, easy sew-on patches, all of which gives the pieces an unique special touch.
 Sewing skills also come in handy to create baby shower gifts for your family members, colleagues or neighbors who are expecting.
 The best baby shower gifts are always those that are special for the recipients like blankets with the new-born’s initials.
 You can prepare the item and sew on the initials last minute once you know the name.
 My mom saved personal things I was gifted as a baby and I still have them.

 When you are a regular reader of my blog, you are well aware of the many environmental impacts of dye, sanded clothes and production of yarn.
 Fashion is one of the most polluting industries.
 Therefore, learning how to sew means you can still don something “new” while reducing to the environmental impact of fashion.
 Any fabric or old clothing can be turned into something new.
-I turned old shirts of my husband into skirts for me and an old sari into a skirt.
+I used my husband’s old shirts to turn them into skirts for me and an old sari to upcycle it into a full skirt.

-Believe me it’s incredible what can do with a piece of fabric, creativity and some basic skills.
-You’ll love creating something a new from an old product.
+Believe me, it’s incredible what can do with a piece of fabric, creativity and some basic skills.
+You’ll love creating something new from an old product.
 At the same time, you can feel great about reducing waste.
 Look at this bag I made from an old shearling coat.

-It’s great for your mental health to look your self-designed and hand-made products.
-You’ll feel great because of creating something special, unique and new while saving money and having fun.
+It’s great for your mental health to look at your self-designed and hand-made products.
+You’ll feel great because of creating something special, unique and new, while saving money and having fun.
 Sewing not only benefits you with a new item, but also gives you a sense of accomplishment.

 Photos of me: G. Kramm